About Transformative Leadership

 Our work is rooted in the theory of transformative leadership developed by Dr. Carolyn Shields which is uniquely linked to outcomes of equity, inclusion, and justice.
 Scholars learn the eight tenets of transformative leadership and apply them through their action-based project.

-In past years students have additionally chosen read the following books:
+In the past years, students have additionally chosen to read the following books:

 Scholars meet twice monthly in sessions devoted to developing transformative leadership skills.
 In these sessions, our scholars learn from NC State leaders, change agents across the state, program alumni, and program faculty.
 Democracy NC, Southern Coalition for Social Justice, and NC-ACLU, have all been guests in the past.
 So come for the learning, stay for the snacks and community!